Originally posted in 2014

-Each year during the Advent season I pick a character from the nativity scene to spend some time reading about in scripture while praying and listening to the Lord.
-This Advent I have been drawn to spend time meditating on the experience of the shepherds.
+During the Advent season, I pick a character from the nativity scene to spend some time reading about in Scripture while praying and listening to the Lord.
+Our “Surprising Joy” Advent Cards make this easy and delightful.
+This Advent I have been drawn to spend time meditating on the shepherd’s experience with the birth of Jesus.

-Though they were shunned and looked down upon as blue collar workers, people that didn’t seemed to be skilled, respected or powerful in their day, God saw their faithfulness and their hearts and He wanted them to be a part of what He was doing here on earth.
-So, He appeared to them in a bright light and a host of angels letting them in on what He was doing by bringing His Son, a Savior, Emmanuel — God with us!
+Though they were shunned and looked down upon as poor and simple field workers, God saw their faithful hearts and He wanted them to be a big part of bringing the Good News to all people.
+So, He appeared to them in a bright light and a host of angels letting them in on the birth of His Son, our Savior — Emmanuel, God with us!